marevalog/Google-Trends/README.txt

 	4. Run importTrendsResults.R

 		* in R, `source("importTrendsResults.R")`
+		* outTrendsFolder must be changed to folder saved from termsFromTxt.py

 The retrieved and formatted results will now be stored under requestResults with file name sumTable.Rda.